GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-01_overview.md

 At the end of this unit you should
 * have refreshed your knowledge about template matching and pixel classification,
 * be able to use the Digitizer for detecting point records on distribution maps,
-* be able to georeference maps yourself and work with Ground Control Points
+* be able to georeference maps yourself and work with Ground Control Points,
-* use GitHub issues for posting your problems and suggestions for improvements.
+* use GitHub issues for posting your problems and suggestions for improvements, and
+* create georeferenced masks and extract centroids of the occurrence points in these masks.